cc1000/DevOps-Course-Starter/README.md

 * TRELLO_BOARD_NAME: Name of Trello board to use for the app

 ## Setup for Selenium E2E tests
-Download the Gecko Driver exe from [here](https://github.com/mozilla/geckodriver/releases/latest) and extract exe to root project directory.
+* Download the Gecko Driver exe from [here](https://github.com/mozilla/geckodriver/releases/latest) and extract exe to root project directory
+* Ensure Firefox is installed

 ## Running tests
 In a terminal, run: